 The land use plan for the Existing Plan Area reflects both existing land use patterns and gathered information to guide future land use decisions.
 In formulating this plan, it was apparent that a substantial portion of the community had already developed in a way which has produced few areas of potential land use conflicts.
 The designations included within this plan are intended to, whenever possible, mitigate those impacts, or prevent them from occurring in the future.
 This will, hopefully, result in an attractive and efficient pattern of living and working areas.
-In the event that development is proposed within the redevelopment area of Salida, Appendix 1-3 of the Support Documentation should be consulted for development standards.
+In the event that development is proposed within the redevelopment area of Salida, Appendix 11-B3 - Salida Design Guidelines of the Support Documentation Land Use Element of the General Plan should be consulted for development standards.